cy2003/AdoptablePetsAPI/README.md

 This is the API for AdoptablePetsSite. https://github.com/cy2003/AdoptablePetsSite

-To run it enter 'rails s' in terminal.
+To run it, enter 'rails s' in terminal.